YihePang/DisoFLAG/README.md

     		[ProtTrans](https://github.com/agemagician/ProtTrans): Protein pre-trained language models.<br>
 <br>

-If you have any questions or concerns, please contact us at yhpang@bliulab.net (optimal) or bliu@bliulab.net.
+If you have any questions or concerns, please contact us at pangyh@ihep.ac.cn (optimal) or bliu@bliulab.net.